Fisher-Price Think & Learn Code-a-pillar Introduction.

 How much does Fisher-Price Think & Learn Code-a-pillar cost?

-You should be able to get this toy for about $40, although the recommended retail price is $50.00.
+You should be able to get this toy for about $40.
+But bear in mind that the recommended retail price is $50.00 – $70.00.

 The add on segments cost $4.99 each.
 The head comes with 9 segments and you can connect up to 13 in total.